sc3/cook-convictions/slides/sexual-domestic-violence.md

-When we started the project, we wanted to gain insight more about convictions for crimes against women.
+When we started the project, we wanted to gain more insight into those convicted of sexual and domestic violence.
 However, less than 1 percent of all convictions in Cook County from 2005-2009 were for sexual assault and domestic violence.
 This includes crimes such as domestic battery, stalking or violating an order of protection.

 The data shows less than 1 percent of all sexual assault and domestic violence convictions in Cook County from 2005-2009.
 This includes crimes such as domestic battery, stalking or violating an order of protection.